This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A urinary tract infection (UTI) is when bacteria get inside your child's urinary tract.
-Your child's urinary tract includes his kidneys, ureters, bladder, and urethra.
+A urinary tract infection (UTI) is caused by bacteria that get inside your child's urinary tract.
+Most bacteria come out when your child urinates.
+Bacteria that stay in your child's urinary tract system can cause an infection.
+The urinary tract includes the kidneys, ureters, bladder, and urethra.
 Urine is made in the kidneys, and it flows from the ureters to the bladder.
-Urine leaves your child's body through his urethra.
-Your child may have a lower UTI, which is an infection in his bladder and urethra.
+Urine leaves the bladder through the urethra.

 - Your child has a fever.

 - Your child is not getting better after 1 to 2 days of treatment.

 - You have questions or concerns about your child's condition or care.

 The main treatment for a UTI is antibiotics.
 You may also be able to give your child medicine to help relieve pain or lower a mild fever.
 Talk to your child's healthcare provider about medicines that are right for your child.

 - Antibiotics help treat a bacterial infection.